PoisotLab/ms_straight_lines/manuscript.md

 Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous work.
-We found very consistent values of 2.2 for $b$ of the LSSL model, which is close to the original value of approximately 2 [@CoheBria84].
+We found a value of 2.2 for $b$ of the LSSL model (+@tbl:parameters), which is close to the original value of approximately 2 [@CoheBria84].
 Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with original estimate of 0.14 [@Mart92].
 Finally, the parameters values we found for the power law were also comparable to earlier estimates [@BrosOstl04].
+All of these models were fit with a negative binomial observation model, which has an additional parameter, $\kappa$, which is sometimes called a "concentration" parameter.
+This value increases from the top of our table to the bottom, in the same sequence as predictive performance improves in +@tbl:comparison.
+This indicates that the model predictions are more concentrated around the mean predicted by the model ( +@tbl:parameters, column 1).

-For large communities, our model should behave similarly to the constant connectance model; it is no surprise then than $\mu$ was about 0.09, which is close to our value of 0.12 for constant connectance.
+Our parameter estimates for the flexible links model are ecologically meaninful.
+For large communities, our model should behave similarly to the constant connectance model and so it is no surprise that $\mu$ was about 0.09, which is close to our value of 0.12 for constant connectance.
 In addition, we obtained a rather large value of 24.3 for $\phi$, which shrinks the variance around the mean of $p$ to approximately 0.003 ($var(p)=\mu(1-\mu)/(1+\phi)$).
-This indicates that food webs are largely constant in their probability of flexible links being realized.
+This indicates that food webs are largely similar in their probability of flexible links being realized.
+The flexible link model also uses fewer parameters than the power law model and makes slightly better predictions, which accounts for its superior performance in model comparison ( +@tbl:comparison)

 ## Connectance and linkage density can be derived from a model for links